CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Getting Started-day1.md

 ## Objectives

 - Configure Threat Policies in Microsoft Defender for Office 365
 - Simulate Phishing and Malware Attacks Using Attack Simulator
 - Analyze Threats with Threat Explorer and Real-Time Detections

-- Investigate and remediate Incidents in Microsoft Defender XDR
+- Investigate and Remediate Incidents in Microsoft Defender XDR
 - Configure Anti-Phishing and Safe Links Policies

 ## Architecture Diagram